caracolmzd/dot-profile/README.md

 I have drastically customized the builtins to make them more intuitive, to me.
 In particular, I was confused about using indexes.
 "Rotating" the stack works intuitively with indexes.
 Rotating `+1`, makes the entry at index-1 the top of the stack.

 But rotating `-1` broke my brain, because it is a zero-based index, not a number of positions.
 The `dir-stack` wrapper of `pushd`, ***subtracts 1 from reverse-indexes***, so `-1` references the last index in the stack, instead of the second-to-last index.

 You can also use `nxt` and `prv` as aliases for `pushd +1` and `pushd -0`, respectively.

-The stack is displayed in reverse so the current index is most-near to the new command prompt line.
-Note that index 0 is the actual "top" of the stack, which is the "current" directory and where new paths are added.
+By default, `pushd` "exchanges the top two directories.
+The main wrapper preserves this, but `nxt` and `prv` default to rotating the ring by one index.

 The core wrapper of `pushd` is `dir-stack`, short-form: `pd`, which does:
  * de-dupes the stack and de-references links